BSMediaGroup/StreamSuites-Dashboard/README.md

 It is designed to provide a **human-friendly interface** over StreamSuites’ JSON-driven configuration model, without introducing server dependencies, platform lock-in, or runtime coupling.

+**Dashboard purpose**
+- **Configuration** — edit and validate runtime contracts without needing a live backend
+- **Visualization** — render schemas, tiers, triggers, and limits in human-readable form
+- **State inspection** — review static state snapshots and exported runtime metadata
+- **Schema-driven UI** — the UI is generated from JSON schemas shared by all runtimes

 The dashboard is intentionally lightweight, schema-driven, and portable.

 ---